The Intensive English Program at Western Carolina University offers you:

 Each level of instruction is designed to be completed in one 15-week semester.
 High beginning level students can complete the program in four semesters.
 Other students can complete the program in less time depending upon level of English proficiency.
 These courses are offered on a not-for-credit basis.

-IEP students may apply for conditional admission to Western Carolina University.
+IEP students may apply for conditional admission to Western Carolina University's undergraduate and graduate programs.
 After successfully completing the IEP, they may enter a degree program without providing a TOEFL or IELTS score to WCU.

 Spring 2014 classes: January 13 - May 9

 Summer 2014 classes: June 2 - August 4 (arrival May 26, 27;